sieugene/jp-reader/readme.md

 # jp-reader

-jp-reader is a monorepository that includes a Go and Flask backend for image processing using Mokuro.
-The project is structured to enable efficient interaction between microservices and optimal handling of uploaded data.
+jp-reader is a monorepository that includes backends in Go and Flask for processing images using Mokuro.
+It also provides an interface for uploading manga, viewing processing statuses, and accessing a reader.

+The project is designed to aid in learning the Japanese language, facilitate manga reading, and reduce the need to work with the terminal for image processing through Mokuro.
+Instead, users can interactively upload manga and have free access to reading on their local devices.

+Recommend - using Yomichan/Yomitan for more effective reading.

 ## Key Features

-1. **Image Uploading**: The application allows users to upload images, which are then processed using Mokuro.
+1. **Manga Uploading**: The application allows users to upload manga images, which are processed using the Mokuro library for efficient text recognition.
 2. **Image Processing**: Mokuro is used for text recognition and image conversion to facilitate further content handling.
 3. **Message Queues**: RabbitMQ provides asynchronous data processing, organizing task queues for managing file uploads and processing.
-4. **Processing Status Tracking**: The system tracks the status of uploaded images, allowing users to see the processing progress.
+4. **Processing Status Tracking**: Users can view the status of their uploaded manga, providing insights into the processing progress and enabling a seamless reading experience.

 ## Tech Stack